 Why Crows Hold FuneralsSomeone is dead.
 There's a body, attended by a number of concerned and watchful figures, all in black.
 The lifeless corpse belongs to a crow, and the dark-garbed group congregating nearby is a gathering of its fellow crows, sometimes referred to as a "murder."
 That name is particularly apt in this case, as murder is what holds their attention.
 Their vigilance over a dead crow serves a purpose - one that's a matter of life and death, according to a new study in the journal Animal Behavior.
 By sticking close to a crow that was killed, other crows may improve their chances of learning about predators they need to avoid.

 Today we know that crows hold funerals for their dead.
-However this was portrayed in the Quran 1400 years before it was discovered.
+This was known recently, however this was portrayed in the Quran 1400 years before it was discovered.

 ٣١ فَبَعَثَ اللَّهُ غُرَابًا يَبْحَثُ فِي الْأَرْضِ لِيُرِيَهُ كَيْفَ يُوَارِي سَوْءَةَ أَخِيهِ ۚ قَالَ يَا وَيْلَتَا أَعَجَزْتُ أَنْ أَكُونَ مِثْلَ هَٰذَا الْغُرَابِ فَأُوَارِيَ سَوْءَةَ أَخِي ۖ فَأَصْبَحَ مِنَ النَّادِمِينَ

-"Crow digging the ground" today we know that crows carry funerals for their dea.
+"Crow digging the ground" today we know that crows carry funerals for their dead.

 How could an illiterate man who lived 1400 years ago have known that crows hold funerals for their dead?